How to Choose a Hotel when Traveling: 10 Questions

 What’s your travel style?

 The types of hotels that I stay at vary greatly depending on the type of trip I’m taking.
-Whether it’s a quick budget trip to Panama or luxury camping in Kenya, there’s a trip for every type of hotel.
+Whether it’s a quick-budget trip to Panama or luxury camping in Kenya, there’s a trip for every type of hotel.
 The style of your trip is going to determine your hotel probably as much as your budget.
 Be sure to know the type of travel you want to go on before choosing a hotel.

-Do you want to book third party?
+Do you want to book by a third party sit?

-There are a lot of pros and cons to booking on third-party sites.
-I typically book with booking.com as their customer service has never let me down.
-When I have had an issue with a hotel, they’ve advocated for me and even returned the money when the hotel wouldn’t.
 On the other hand, sometimes reservations get lost from 3rd party sites, or if the hotel is overbooked, the room may be lost.
 I always confirm with the hotel before I leave for my trip that they have my reservation.
 That way I can ensure I’m on their books, they know I’m planning on coming, and I have never run into an issue.
 Even if you don’t book with them, these sites can provide a lot of information for you to choose a hotel when traveling.

 What even are our options for hotels?

-What filters do you need or want?
+What filters do you want?

 Figuring out what you’re looking for will help you determine your filters.
 This will help narrow down your selection and help choose a hotel that fits your needs.

-You might not be able to find all of the things you’re looking for – i.e. a budget hotel right next to the top tourist attraction – but that’s good to know!
+You might not be able to find everything you’re looking for – i.e. a budget hotel right next to the top tourist attraction – but that’s good to know!
 You might have to find a hotel a little outside the city center but with easy access to public transportation to get to that tourist attraction.
 There’s nothing wrong with being a 10-minute subway ride- especially in Europe where their public transportation is pretty reliable.
 Use “public transportation” in your filter to find them.

 Some filters depend on the traveler or even the location.
 I used to be perfectly fine without breakfast until our trip to Finland.
 It was pretty awesome to just go downstairs for breakfast instead of hunting for it.
 You can put this in the initial search if it’s really important to you, or use it as a deciding factor later.
+In full transparency, I did not select our hotels for Finland.
+I worked with Firebird tours to plan the trip and they had connections with the hotels.

 What is your gut telling you?